iBuyers – Is Selling Your House To Them A Good Idea?

 “I was leery of the extended option periods on both offers and also had some concerns about the companies” practices, considering neither of the prospective buyers even came to see our house,” he said.

-After we met them in person and made an offer, the Bledsoes decided to go with Cash House Buyers, USA.
+After we met them in person and made an offer, the Bledsoes decided to go with us.

 Although I-Buyers do little to convey a sense of integrity in a business fraught with fly-by-night operators, it’s very satisfying for us to work with members of the local community to get their homes sold.